Gulli: Branding

-At the CSA hearings for the new DTT channels, the channel was presented under the name of Gulliver, named after Jonathan Swift's character Gulliver's Travels, before being renamed and shortened to Gulli.
+At the French media regulator CSA's hearings for the new DTT channels, the channel was presented under the name of Gulliver, named after Jonathan Swift's character from Gulliver's Travels, before being renamed and shortened to Gulli.

+Gulli launched on 18 November 2005, with their first branding and logo designed by Dream On.

 On 8 April 2010, Gulli decided to use a new on-the-air branding designed by Gédéon.
-On the same occasion, the channel started modernising its logo, which has become darker, giving it volume and changing to 16/9 but somewhat dynamically, in the 4:3 and 16:9 aspect ratios.
+The same day, the logo has changed, becoming darker and 3D.
+They also switched to widescreen in a somewhat dynamic way, with both the 4:3 and 16:9 aspect ratios.

-A new branding, again designed by Gédéon, came in September 2013.
+In September 2013, Gulli introduced a new branding, again designed by Gédéon.

-On 28 August 2017, Gulli changed its branding.
-This branding was made by 17MARS.
-This new branding received very positive reviews and gave a lot of colour to the channel.
+On 28 August 2017, Gulli changed its branding again and introduced a new logo.
+This time, their branding was designed by 17MARS.
+The 2017 branding received very positive reviews and gave a lot of color to the channel.

+On 4 September 2023, Gulli changes its branding once again and introduced a new logo.
+This new branding was designed by Gédéon, who also did the 2010 and 2013 brandings.